jeferson-sb/deno-notes-cli/README.md

 # Deno Notes Cli App

-Create simple notes in json format from the command line usign Deno
+Create simple notes in json format from the command line using Deno

 ![alt terminal](./example.png)